Elzy Lay

 William Ellsworth "Elzy" Lay (November 25, 1869 – November 10, 1934) was an outlaw of the Old West in the United States.
-He was a member of Butch Cassidy's Wild Bunch, gang, operating out of the Hole-in-the-Wall Pass in Johnson County, Wyoming.
-Lay was Cassidy's best friend and assisted Cassidy in leading the Wild Bunch gang.
+He was a member of Butch Cassidy's Wild Bunch gang, operating out of the Hole-in-the-Wall Pass in Johnson County, Wyoming.
+Lay was Cassidy's best friend and assisted him in leading the Wild Bunch gang.